deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 > </details>

-> Table 1 presents a comparison of different web agent methods on the WebArena benchmark, showing their success rates with and without policy optimization, and the relative performance improvement achieved through policy optimization.
+> This table presents a comparison of different web agent methods' success rates in the WebArena benchmark, showing the relative performance improvement achieved through policy optimization.

 {{< table-caption >}}